 HJ Bennett’s main recycling plant is at St George’s Down Quarry near Newport.
 Here specially designed equipment takes the waste roadway materials brought in for recycling and crushes and carefully grades them for various applications.

-Today HJ Bennett recycles 220,000 tons of aggregate annually.
-Aggregate that would have gone to landfill without this recycling process.
+Today, HJ Bennett recycles 220,000 tons of aggregate annually, much if which would have gone to landfill without this recycling process.

 The state of the Island’s roads

 With the PFI now in full flood and "Island Roads" slowly resurfacing the carriage ways one by one, HJ Bennett is daily assisting in the background in recyling the plainings.